Understanding Alfie: Offering Support, Acceptance, and Belonging

 Megan Hepworth, who supports Alfie during his outreach sessions, says:

 “Alfie has come such a long way since he started with us last year.
-His behaviour has improved significantly with us, and this is down to the relationship he has managed to build with key staff and the consistency we have managed to provide him.
+His behaviour has improved significantly thanks to the trusted relationships he has built with key staff and the consistency we provide him, as well as creating an environment where Alfie can interact with peers, engage in activities led by his interests, and truly be himself!

-I know the family really appreciate the support in the school holidays, last summer we managed to offer him 16 full day sessions across 4 weeks of the summer holidays.
+I know the family really appreciate the support in the school holidays too, last summer we managed to offer him 16 full day sessions across 4 weeks of the summer holidays.
 I know this would have had a really positive impact on Alfie as he is constantly on the go and needs activities and routine which can be difficult to manage consistently at home."